New studies are being added all the time – check back soon if you don’t see one available for your dog!

 Study Investigator: Dr. Alice Defarges

-Capsule endoscopy (CE) has revolutionized the approach of endoscopy in humans and dogs, allowing for the evaluation of the entire gut in a minimally invasive way, without the need for general anesthesia.
-In order to use this innovative technology for clinical practice in dogs, it is crucial that we develop an optimal protocol (using prokinetic drugs) to achieve a complete study.
+Capsule endoscopy has revolutionized the approach of endoscopy in humans and dogs, allowing for the evaluation of the entire gut in a minimally invasive way, without the need for general anesthesia.
+Dissolvable non-endoscopic capsules are commonly used in medium to large breed dogs for gut imaging.
+The utility and speed at which the capsule passes through the gut of small breed dogs has not been evaluated.

 Inclusion criteria: